SonnevilleJ/Investing/README.md

 # Project Overview
+This is a mono repository with a few different projects
+* Sonneville.AssessorsAdapter: An application to parse the Iowa Polk County Assessor's site for real estate data.
-A C# library with some basic domain objects for applications interested in managing financial investments.
+* Sonneville.Investing: A library with some basic domain objects for applications interested in managing financial investments.
 A command line interface (CLI) is also available, see the Sonneville.Fidelity.Shell project in this repository.
+* Various libraries for facilitating the above

+## Assessors Adapter
+Documentation to be updated later.

+## Investing

-## Current build status
+### Current build status
 * MSBuild: None! - Please see the [feature backlog](https://github.com/SonnevilleJ/Investing/tree/master/backlog.md) if you'd like to contribute a CI configuration for this project.
 * Mono: None! - Please see the [feature backlog](https://github.com/SonnevilleJ/Investing/tree/master/backlog.md) if you'd like to contribute a CI configuration for this project.

-## Integration tests
+### Integration tests
 This project requires a PostgreSQL database with the [specified connection details](https://github.com/SonnevilleJ/Investing/blob/data-storage/Sonneville.Investing.Persistence.IntegrationTest/IntegrationTestConnection.cs).
 To use Docker for Postgres/pgAdmin, run the following command(s):

 PosgreSQL: `docker run --name=Sonneville-Investing-Postgres -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=pwd -e POSTGRES_DB=investing -p 6543:5432 -d postgres:9.6`
 pgAdmin 4: `docker run --name=Sonneville-Investing-pgAdmin -e PGADMIN_DEFAULT_EMAIL=postgres -e PGADMIN_DEFAULT_PASSWORD=pwd -p 8080:80 -d dpage/pgadmin4`

-## Demo app
+### Demo app
 The demo app will use the specified credentials to log into the [www.Fidelity.com](https://www.fidelity.com) website.
 Once logged in, it will print to the console some basic account info as well as the most recent transactions.

 ### Launching the demo